Qurila/extended_mod_descriptions/item_overhaul.md

   - <details><!-- Huge Alcohol Crate -->
     <summary><img src="./doc/item_overhaul/town_hall/icon_alcohol_bag_3.png" alt="If you are reading this, there is an error." width="20" /> Huge Alcohol Crate</summary>

-      **"The higher the value of the item, the shorter it blocks the slot in the town hall after it has calmed riots in the surrounding area.**
+      **The higher the value of the item, the shorter it blocks the slot in the town hall after it has calmed riots in the surrounding area.**

       <img src="./doc/item_overhaul/town_hall/alcohol_3.png" alt="If you are reading this, there is an error." />
       <img src="./doc/item_overhaul/town_hall/alcohol_2.png" alt="If you are reading this, there is an error." />